harrystech/split_cacheable/README.md

 end
 ```

-* `:login_flow`: The name of the test as it appears in your Split configuration.
+* `:login_flow`: The name of the test as it appears in your Split configuration
 * `:only`: A symbol or an array of symbols corresponding to the action names you'd like this test to run for
 * `:except`: A symbol or an array of symbols corresponding to the action names you'd like to exclude from the test (it will run on all actions not listed here)
 * `:if`: A boolean value or Proc to be evaluated at runtime.
-THe current controller instance is passed into the Proc for you to use.
+The current controller instance is passed into the Proc for you to use

-Only include either `:only` or `:except`, if you include both, `:only` will take precedence.
+Only include either `:only` or `:except` -- if you include both, `:only` will take precedence.

 ## Outside Controller Access

-If you'd like to manually expire your action caches in models/sweeper/whereever we give you access to create an instance of the adapter use internally.
+If you'd like to manually expire your action caches in models/sweeper/wherever we give you access to create an instance of the adapter use internally.

 ### Instantiate an adapter

 `Split::Cacheable::Adapter.new(<controller_instance>, <action_name>)`

 * `controller_instance`: A new instance of an ActionController::Base subclass
-* `action_name`: A symbol that corresponds to the action you want uncache
+* `action_name`: A symbol that corresponds to the action you want to uncache

 ex: `Split::Cacheable::Adapter.new(ProductController.new, :index)`